 About the future

 Your child should be able to do all the things that other children their age do.
-He or she can go to nursery and school, play with other children and stay active.
+They can go to nursery and school, play with other children and stay active.

 Follow up

-Your child will need to go back to the hospital or clinic for follow-up appointments throughout his or her life.
+Your child will need to go back to the hospital or clinic for follow-up appointments throughout their life.
 It is important to go to these appointments even if your child seems well.
 You will also have the opportunity to ask any questions.
 At these appointments your child may have:

-• his or her blood pressure measured, to check for hypertension
+• their blood pressure measured, to check for hypertension

-• urine tests – to check for protein in his or her urine (proteinuria), which may be a sign of problems in the kidney.
+• urine tests – to check for protein in their urine (proteinuria), which may be a sign of problems in the kidney.
 You or a nurse collect some of your child’s urine in a small, clean container.
 A dipstick will be dipped into the urine – this is a strip with chemical pads that change colour if there is protein in the urine.

-• blood tests – to measure his or her kidney function
+• blood tests – to measure their kidney function

-• his or her height and weight checked in childhood, to measure how much he or she is growing.
+• their height and weight checked in childhood, to measure how much they are growing.

 Further support